-What is mastering?
+What is Mastering?

-What is mastering in terms of sound quality?
+What is Mastering in terms of sound quality?

-What is mastering for distribution?
+Why is Audio Mastering essential for distribution?

 Why does mastering matter?

 To ask, “What is mastering?” is to ask a deceptively layered question.
 On the one hand, the answer can be simple.
-Mastering is the final stage of the audio production process wherein recordings are optimized for consumption, increasing the overall sound quality and loudness via equalization, multiband compression, peak limiting, dithering, and other processes.
+Audio Mastering is the final stage of the audio production process wherein recordings are optimized for consumption, increasing the overall sound quality and loudness via equalization, multiband compression, peak limiting, dithering, and other processes.
 On the other hand, the answer can be as long as this article.
 Mastering used to mean one thing, and now it means that and so much more.

 In brief, if you want to take your recordings to the next level, you should get them mastered.
 Before this process, it’s good to know how to get your mix ready to be mastered.
 A mix that’s already well put together makes the mastering process that much easier, faster, and better in the end.
-So the next time you hear someone mention mastering in conversation, you’ll know the ins and outs of the process and why it’s so crucial for every song.
+So the next time you hear someone mention audio mastering in conversation, you’ll know the ins and outs of the process and why it’s so crucial for every song.